 From 5 years old, you can give your child undiluted fruit juice or smoothies.
 Stick to no more than 1 glass (about 150 ml) a day, served with meals.

 Squashes, flavoured milk, 'fruit' or 'juice' drinks and fizzy drinks

 These are not suitable for young babies.
 These drinks contain sugar and can cause tooth decay, even when diluted.

-Fizzy drinks are acidic and can damage tooth enamel so they shouldn't be given to babies and toddlers.
+Fizzy drinks are acidic and can damage tooth enamel so they shouldn't be given to babies and young children.

 'Baby' and herbal drinks

 These usually contain sugars and are not recommended.